foreclosedgaybar/foreclosedgaybar.github.io/README.md

 --------
 --------
 --------

-Blog Post In Class Activity (Tuesday, Sept.
-20th, 2022):
+Assignment/Class Activity(Tuesday, Sept.
+20th, 2022) /// Blog Post:
 [---->Click Here for Blog Post Link<---](https://docs.google.com/document/d/16oFakq-Tz40t3ROmdE0oHveiwJqbID8IY2mkoR-U1mk/edit?usp=sharing)
 1. What are the affordances (benefits) of these digital tools and/or computational methods?
 Consider, for instance, how you would use this specific approach, and towards what kind of research questions.
 2. What are some limitations to this methodology/tool?